 Skateboarding is a movement, it’s like dancing.
-I wouldn’t compare it to fashion but you’re always talking about how the fabric falls or how the fabric flows.
-If you have an okay style and you wear tight pants your style will be very visible.
-But if you have an okay style and put some baggy clothes on it kind of makes your shit flow better, you just look better.
+I wouldn’t compare it to fashion but you’re always talking about how the fabric falls or flows.
+If you have an okay style and you wear tight pants, your style will be very visible.
+But if you have an okay style and put some baggy clothes on, it kind of makes you flow better, you just look better.

 It’s a tougher gig when you’re a small man.